isabella232/release-notes.zh-Hans/current.md

 **修复和改进**

-* 在2019年7月1日之后创建的所有客户帐户将自动获得一个许 [!DNL Tableau] 可证，允许他们访问其报告。 If your account was created before July 1st, 2019, and you still do not have access to your  reports, please contact Customer Care.[!DNL Tableau]
+* All customer accounts created after July 1st, 2019, will automatically be assigned a  license, providing them access to their reports. [!DNL Tableau]If your account was created before July 1st, 2019, and you still do not have access to your  reports, please contact Customer Care.[!DNL Tableau]
 * We've removed incorrectly generated activity trait memberships for visitor profiles that did not have an ID synchronization with the trait data source (AAM-45371).
-* 我们从全局数据源中删除了无效的全局设备ID。 请参 [阅全局数据源](https://docs.adobe.com/content/help/en/audience-manager/user-guide/features/data-sources/global-data-sources.html) ，了解Audience Manager应接受哪些有效设备ID(AAM-41259)。
+* We've removed invalid global device IDs from global data sources.
+See Global Data Sources to learn what valid device IDs should look like to be accepted by Audience Manager (AAM-41259).[](https://docs.adobe.com/content/help/en/audience-manager/user-guide/features/data-sources/global-data-sources.html)
-* 修复了在尝试删除受保护的区段时导致“区段”页面停止响应的错误(AAM-49881)。
+* Fixed a bug causing the Segments page to stop responding when you attempt to delete a protected segment (AAM-49881).
-* 编辑Twitter定制受众的目标时， [!UICONTROL “帐户] ”选择器现在仅在目标未分配帐户时 [!DNL Twitter Ads] 处于活动状态(AAM-49975)。
+* When editing destinations for Twitter Tailored Audiences, the Account selector is now active only if the destination does not have a  account assigned (AAM-49975).[!DNL Twitter Ads]
-* 修复了在禁用订阅时阻止用 [!UICONTROL 户禁用Audience Marketplace] 数据源的错误(AAM-49640)。
+* Fixed a bug preventing users from disabling Audience Marketplace data feeds when subscriptions are disabled (AAM-49640).
 * 我们执行了一些与 Audience Manager 用户界面辅助功能有关的改进。

 ## Experience Manager {#aem}